Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Introduction

-The goal of this paper is to relate privacy loss parameters in DP and the level of disclosure risk due to homogeneity attack (DR-HA).
-To the best of our knowledge, no work exists on examining such a relationship.
-HA is a common attack model used by adversaries to disclose sensitive information of individuals without having to identify those individuals in a released datasets.
-This attack leverages the scenario where all the values of a sensitive attribute within a set of records are identical.
-As long as a targeted individual belongs to that set, the sensitive value for that individual may be predicted exactly, even without correctly pointing out which of the $k$ record is the target.
+The goal of this paper is to relate privacy loss parameters in DP and disclosure risk due to homogeneity attack (DR-HA).
+To our knowledge, no work exists on examining such relations.
+HA is a common privacy attack model to disclose individual sensitive information without having to identify individuals in released data.
+This type of attacks take advantage of the scenario where the values of a sensitive attribute are identical for a set of records that have the same identifiable information, often coarsened or anonymized.
+If an adversary's target belongs to that set, the value of his or her sensitive attribute can be attained, without correctly pointing out which record in that set is the target.